robcarver17/pysystemtrade/DONE_TO_DO.md

 # Release notes

+## Version 0.17
+Massive refactoring of sim data objects, to support alternative data sources and backadjusting

 ## Version 0.16.6
 Created classses for individual futures contracts, and included example of how to use Quandl to get them